 For young engineers looking for jobs after college, it represents a welcome change from the rocky job market faced by graduates after the industry switched into job-cutting mode.
 For employers used to having their pick of the top students since the bust began in 2015, it could mean being one of several bidders for a shrinking pool of graduates.

 Professors on campuses are seeing signs of improvement, but they caution that the evidence is more anecdotal than numerical.

 “A good number of seniors have jobs and a lot do not.
-One thing is it is a big senior class,” said Karsten Thompson, department chair for the petroleum engineering program at Louisiana State University.
+One thing is that it is a big senior class,” said Karsten Thompson, department chair for the petroleum engineering program at Louisiana State University (LSU).
 It is too early for hard numbers but “there are more companies on campus with more students having internships and job offers.”